Summer Program in San Jose, Costa Rica

 The specific objective of the program is to provide students and teachers of Spanish with a most conducive environment for the intensive study of the Spanish language and Hispanic culture as expressed in Costa Rica.
 In order to increase linguistic competence, enhance understanding of the cultural dimensions of language, and encourage interaction with local culture, the participant will be placed in a total immersion program according to his/her previous study of Spanish.
 Since the primary objective of the program is full cultural and linguistic immersion, each participant will be expected to communicate in Spanish at all times.

 Upon arrival in San José, students will meet their Costa Rican host families and tour the university campus and surrounding areas.
+A placement test and orientation will confirm the students' course selection.
+The four week program will include 90 contact hours of classroom instruction at the UCR, room and board, and logistics to cultural activities, and excursions.
 All courses are taught at the Universidad de Costa Rica by native-speaking instructors with classes meeting Monday through Friday for 5 hours a day.

 - Space is limited and students must file formal applications as soon as they know for sure they are participating.

 - Complete the Auburn Abroad Application online and wait for confirmation from the Program Director.